-During the first wave of the pandemic, face masks sold out quickly and remained out of stock for months.
-Many people had to make their own face masks, especially in cities like New York that made mask-wearing mandatory.
+During the first wave of the pandemic, personal protective equipment (PPE) like face masks sold out quickly and remained out of stock for months.
+Many people had to make their own face masks and other PPE, especially in cities like New York that made mask-wearing mandatory.

 Another option is to purchase the supplies you need to make a homemade face mask.
 During the first wave, simple materials like elastic and HEPA vacuum filters were hard to find because so many people were making masks.
-Buying what you need now ensures you’ll have it if you need to make new masks this winter.
+Buying what you need now ensures you’ll have it if you need to make new masks in the months to come.

-During the first wave of the pandemic, many schools closed abruptly, leaving parents scrambling to handle child care and distance-learning needs at the same time.
+Many schools closed abruptly during the first wave of the pandemic, leaving parents scrambling to handle child care and distance-learning needs at the same time.

-If a second wave occurs, schools could close again, so prepare for an extended school closure.
+If cases spike significantly in your area, schools could close again, so prepare for an extended school closure.
 How will you handle child care and home learning if that happens?
 What worked with your child’s distance learning the first time around?
 What didn’t?
 What books, tools, or supplies would have helped make the process easier?

 If your child will use distance learning in the event of school closures, now is a good time to invest in a new laptop or tablet.
-When shopping on Amazon, use a browser extension like Wikibuy to make sure there isn’t a better deal somewhere else.
+Use an Amazon price tracking website, like Camelcamelcamel, or the Capital One Shopping browser extension, to find a better deal.
+When you’re shopping on Amazon it will look for better prices at other retailers.
 Remember, if schools close again, parents around the country will likely rush to buy laptops and other learning tools, which means these items could be back-ordered for a significant length of time.
 If you need to upgrade, do it now.

-If you’re a teacher, start planning for an extended closure this coming fall or winter.
+If you’re a teacher, start planning for an extended closure in the months ahead.
 Planning ahead can help you avoid some of the confusion that resulted during the first round of last-minute closures.
 Our article on resources for schools and teachers during COVID-19 closures has resources both parents and teachers can use to find distance-learning equipment and software, as well as websites to help low-income families get set up for distance learning.

-As more parents plan to home school, some supplies and curriculums might be hard to find starting in late summer.
-If you’re planning to home school next year, research your curriculum now so you have everything you need in advance.
+As more parents plan to homeschool, some supplies and curriculums might be hard to find.
+If you’re planning to homeschool in the next few months, research your curriculum now so you have everything you need in advance.

 7. Prepare to Work From Home